droneslab/bauhaus/README.md

     2. Follow [instructions for quick start](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) to open VSCode inside container.
 This opens a new VSCode window
     3. For compile-time code checking, in the new VSCode window, install [rust-analyzer extension](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer)

+### Common Problems
+- **Segfaults inside orbslam-bindings**
+    - If you have two versions of OpenCV (for example, one from apt that gets downloaded when you install ROS and the one you installed in the instructions above) then you can get segfaults inside the C++ OpenCV code in `orbslam-bindings`.
+This occurs because C++ finds one OpenCV version (usually the ROS version) and Rust finds a different one (usually the system-installed one).
+The easiest workaround is just to uninstall ROS and the apt version of OpenCV.
+It should be possible to inform the rust OpenCV package to look for the right version with [environment variables like this](https://github.com/twistedfall/opencv-rust#environment-variables) but I have not tested it.

+---
+## Running
 ### Options for running/building
 - DEBUG mode (fast building, slow execution)
     ```bash